sccn/sccn.github.io/tutorials/misc/Rejecting_Artifacts_Legacy_Menus.md

-In the main rejection window note that the *Currently marked trials* field have changed to 5.
-In the plot figure all trials above the threshold (red line) are marked for rejection, note that there are more than 5 such lines.
-The figure presents all channels, and the same trial can exceed the threshold several times in different channles, and therefore there are more lines than marked trials.
+In the main rejection window, note that the *Currently marked trials* field have changed to 5.
+In the plot figure, all trials above the threshold (red line) are marked for rejection.
+Note that there are more than 5 such lines.
+The figure presents all channels, and the same trial can exceed the threshold several times in different channels, and therefore there are more lines than marked trials.